yhagio/tutorialedge.net/content/golang/go-maps-tutorial.md

 Maps are an incredibly useful data structure when you need incredibly quick key-value lookups.
 They are used in an incredibly diverse number of ways and they are an invaluable tool in any programmer's belt regardless of the underlying language used.

 Maps in Go can be considered the equivalent of `dict` in Python, or `HashMap` in Java.
-They are an implementation of a dictionary

 # Map Basic Syntax